Service Times

 What should I expect?

 • Expect Honesty.
 You don't have the time for another fake religious experience; neither do we.
-All of our worship and our sermons are real and honest.
+All of our worship and sermons are real and honest.
 All of the teaching is from the Bible and from our real life experiences.
 No gimmicks, no smoke and mirrors.
 Only the Truth.

 • Expect Love.
 At HighPoint, you will be loved, no matter what.
 You will be accepted for who you are so just be yourself.
 Black, white, rich, poor, young, old.
 Our community is identified by the God that we serve.

 • Whatever you normally wear.
 We are very open to you being yourself.
-Anything from a suit to sandals, we do not want our attire to hold us back from the presence of God.
+Anything from a suit to sandals, we do not want attire to hold us back from the presence of God.
 Most people usually dress casually though.

 • No, you are our guest.
 We will not parade you around or ask visitors to stand up and introduce yourself.
 We won't even ask for your money.
 The last thing we would want to do is create an awkward moment that diminishes or takes the focus away from God.
 There are a lot of great people to meet and a lot of great things to do at HighPoint, but the level of participation will be totally up to you.